-Change in any form is not easy, theory and research is hard to get away from, simulations are making the change happen.
-Simulations allow for learners to work in groups or individually and see the reactions real time verse the wait and see if I can find something else through research to disprove.
-Responses from the simulations can actual change perceptions, actions, and thinking patterns for the trainee (Hall & Hord, 2001).
+Simulations are changing the training dynamics for leaders because they allow for learners to work in groups or individually in order to see the reactions real time instead of the waiting for results to see if one can find something else through research to disprove the conclusion.
+Responses from the simulations can actually alter perceptions, actions, and thinking patterns for the trainee (Hall & Hord, 2001).

-Many organizations have used simulations to enhance the thinking and problem solving of their employees for many years.
-Simulations have the ability to give participants real life scenarios and quick time results to actions they take to solve the problem.
-Getting away from paper pencil tests and research and moving toward simulations is an intriguing way to think about education leadership possibilities.
-These simulations have the power to track knowledge of trainees and change a method of thinking training them to be better problem solvers.
-Trainees are able to see the responses to different scenarios and simulations to research way in which they could more effectively answer and solve the problem that may be similar in the future.
+Many organizations have used simulations to enhance the thinking and problem solving of their employees.
+Simulations have the ability to provide participants real life scenarios and quick time results to actions they take to solve the problem.
+Getting away from paper pencil tests and moving toward simulations is an intriguing way to think about educational leadership training possibilities.
+These simulations have the power to track the knowledge of trainees and change a method of thinking which allows leaders to be better problem solvers.
+Trainees are able to see the responses to different scenarios, which allows leaders to more effectively answer and solve a problem that may be similar in the future.
 Simulations allow for the trainee to take part in real life simulations without the real world implications.
-They also have the power to learn from those simulations and develop at a much higher rate than traditional trainings.
+They also have the power to learn from those simulations and to develop at a much higher rate than traditional trainings.

 Methods

 This study consisted of both qualitative and quantitative survey data with the purpose of examining the perceptions of graduate educational leadership students utilizing simulations as an instructional tool.
 The study also aimed at identifying if students felt the simulations helped them meet course objectives.
-The study consisted of 42 graduate students at two different Midwest universities.
+The study consisted of 42 graduate students at two different universities located in the Midwest United States.

 Design